squarooticus/randomness/draft-krose-randomness.md

 --- abstract

-{{RFC4086}} is often cited as an informational reference by draft authors, both as justification for protocol design elements and as a reference to implementors for dealing with randomness, but in practice the sections directly related to the interests of the overwhelming majority of designers, reviewers, and implementors are hard to find within a broad survey of the field of information theory.
-Furthermore, its recommendations are increasingly outdated.
-This document attempts to provide brief and umambiguous guidance, focused on the practicalities of employing randomness in protocols.
+{{RFC4086}} is often cited as an informational reference by draft authors, both as justification for protocol design elements and as a reference to implementors for dealing with randomness, but the sections directly related to the practical interests of designers and implementors are difficult to find within a document with a much broader potential audience.
+Furthermore, at 11 years old, its recommendations in our areas of concern are increasingly out-of-date.
+This document attempts to provide brief and umambiguous guidance, focused on the practicalities of employing randomness in protocols and their implementations.

 --- middle